3docSec/backstage-tools/c4-review/README.md

 ```
 usage: c4-review [-h] {payouts,findings} ...

-Takes judges review spreadsheet and provides stats.
+Analyzes the GitHub findings repo and provides stats.
 Estimates payout if you provide a handle

 positional arguments:
   {payouts,findings}